-A: The merger agreement provides that, upon completion of the merger, Range will increase the size of the Range board of directors by one member and the Memorial board of directors will designate one of its members, subject to consent by the Governance and Nominating Committee of the Range board of directors, to fill the new Range directorship created by that increase.
-It is anticipated that, following the completion of the merger, the Range board of directors will have ten members, consisting of the Memorial designee described above and the nine individuals serving on the Range board of directors as of the date of this joint proxy/statement prospectus.
+A: The merger agreement provides that, upon completion of the merger, Range will increase the size of the Range board of directors by one member and fill the position created by that increase with one member of the Memorial board of directors who has been designated by the Memorial board of directors.
+However, that designation is subject to the review by, and approval and recommendation of, the Governance and Nominating Committee of the Range board of directors.

+It is anticipated that, following the completion of the merger, the Range board of directors will have ten members, consisting of the nine individuals serving on the Range board of directors as of the date of this joint proxy statement/prospectus and Robert A. Innamorati, an independent member of the Memorial board of directors who was designated by the Memorial board of directors and whose appointment was subsequently unanimously approved -subject to completion of the merger-by the Range board of directors following receipt of the unanimous recommendation of such appointment from the Governance and Nominating Committee.
+Mr. Innamorati would serve as an independent director.